-The American College of Obstetricians and Gynecologists (ACOG) has defined preeclampsia as blood pressure >140/90 mmHg and/or $\ge 1 + \text{ pro-}$ teinuria on a catheterized urine specimen [4].
-Preeclampsia is common a pregnancy complication, affecting 7% to 10% of pregnant women, and it has remained one of the two leading causes of maternal mortality worldwide [5,6].
+The American College of Obstetricians and Gynecologists (ACOG) has defined preeclampsia as blood pressure >140/90 mmHg and/or $\geq$ 1+ proteinuria on a catheterized urine specimen [4].
+Preeclampsia is a common pregnancy complication, affecting 7% to 10% of pregnant women, and it has remained one of the two leading causes of maternal mortality worldwide [5,6].
 The exact etiologies and pathogeneses of these outcomes are still elusive, but a comprehensive systemic inflammatory response during pregnancy may play a role in the development of preeclampsia [7].
-In previous studies, a preeclampsia relationship between and inflammation has been suggested [8,9].
+In previous studies. a relationship between preeclampsia and inflammation has been suggested [8,9].
 Periodontal disease is one of the most common chronic infectious disorders [10].
 Periodontitis, as a chronic inflammatory disease, is a risk factor for adverse pregnancy outcomes, and since it is preventable and curable, it is of great public health importance [11].